 At age 33, Alex and his wife have just welcomed their first child, a beautiful little girl.
 Alex already has a Trustmark Universal Life policy, but his benefit amount is only enough to protect his wife in case something happens to him.
 With a baby on board — someone else relying on him — Alex now realizes he needs more protection to safeguard his daughter as well as his wife.

 Upon reviewing her annual report, Carla, 52, notices that her policy value is decreasing.
 This is happening because her current premiums and interest are no longer sufficient to cover the charges to maintain her policy.
-Carla is currently the sole provider for her family of four, and can’t afford any increases in her premium, but she really wants to keep some protection for her husband and kids — without her, they’d be in trouble.
+Carla is currently the sole provider for her family of four, and can’t afford any increases in her premium, but she really wants to keep some protection for her husband and kids — without her, they could be in trouble.

 Carla calls Trustmark Customer Care to reduce the benefit amount on her policy, so she can continue paying the same affordable premiums and keep her policy in-force.
-While her benefit is now lower, she has preserved her policy, and it’s now projected to last as long as she needs it to.
+While her benefit is now lower, she has preserved her policy, and it’s now projected to last as long as she would like it to.

 Five years ago, Ernest, age 66, took a loan on his policy to help pay for an emergency medical expense for his grandson.
-In the five years since, although he’s been paying his target premiums, he has not yet made any repayments on his loan.
+In the five years since, although he’s been paying his target premiums3, he has not yet made any repayments on his loan.
 Meanwhile, the interest charged to his loan has been accumulating.
 His loan balance is now greater than his policy’s value, putting his policy — which his family needs — in immediate jeopardy, and he has received a grace-period notice warning him of this.